 - Pairing reduces the amount of time developers spend on poor solutions.
 When programmers are trying something new, they have to make guesses.
 Sometimes, they’re several hours into your first proposed solution before they realize that this isn’t going to work.
 Now they have to back out all of that code and try something else.
 More often than you realize, your programmers spend two days on a giant refactor and end up undoing the whole thing.
 If they’re savvy, they committed the code before they started the experiment, so backing it out only takes a second.
 Just as likely, they didn’t commit at the last point where they wanted to keep the code, so they have to back out manually—which can take almost as long as writing the code in the first place.
 When programmers are pairing, though, one pair can think about the future implications of their solution while the other pair stays in the weeds writing the methods and variables.
 The first pair can spot problems earlier and help the second pair steer clear of them, like a sailor in a crow’s nest communicating with the person driving the ship.

 - Pairing guards against cognitive biases.
-One pair can hold the other pair accountable to time-boxing heir solution, so that if things aren’t working out after an hour they’ll try something else.
+One pair can hold the other pair accountable to time-boxing their solution, so that if things aren’t working out after an hour they’ll try something else.
 When a programmer solos, it is easy to get emotionally invested in a solution.
-He wants it to work out.
-He can also become a victim of the sunk cost fallacy—he has already sunk so much time into this solution that he feels obligated to see it through.
-However, his pair is in a better position to see through these biases.
-His pair can see things from further away and recognize when additional time spent might be wasted.
+They want it to work out.
+They can also become a victim of the sunk cost fallacy—they have already sunk so much time into this solution that they feel obligated to see it through.
+However, their pair is in a better position to see through these biases.
+Their pair can see things from further away and recognize when additional time spent might be wasted.
 Sometimes, it takes an outside voice to convince a programmer to move on to the next thing.
-Or sometimes, a programmer realizes while explaining an idea that it doesn’t sound as good out loud as it did in his head.
+Or sometimes, a programmer realizes while explaining an idea that it doesn’t sound as good out loud as it did in their head.
 This saves hours and days of pursuing poor solutions.

 - Pairing facilitates shared context, so your team doesn’t get blocked on one person.
 If you have participated in app development before, you’re familiar with this predicament: something needs to get done, but one specific person knows how to do it…and for whatever reason, that person is not available until next Tuesday.
 Your project ends up progressing much slower than it should because a critical feature has to wait.
 You feel powerless and trapped, and you worry that a stakeholder will slam you for being behind schedule.
 Pair programming decreases the risk of this happening because it ensures that multiple people on your team were present for everything that your team has ever done.
 That way, if one of those people is out, the other one has context on the solution that they built together.